Typhoid fever is an infection which can cause high temperature (fever), and diarrhoea. It can even be fatal.

 Note: doctors may occasionally recommend injectable vaccine use in children aged 12-24 months if the risk of typhoid is very high.

-Remember - vaccination for travellers is only one aspect of preventing illness.
+Remember - vaccination for travellers is only one to prevent typhoid fever.
 Both typhoid vaccines are only about 75% effective, particularly if you are exposed to large numbers of typhoid germs (bacteria).

 Safety in pregnancy is not known but there is no reason to believe the vaccine risks harm to the mother or baby, so it is used if travel is essential and the risk of typhoid is high.

-So, when you travel to at-risk areas you should:
+So, when you travel to high-risk areas you should:

 - Have good personal hygiene.